Home

 Very Cold Weather

-Sledding Elk During very cold weather, around zero or below, your meat will cool quickly, even with the skin on.
+During very cold weather, around zero or below, your meat will cool quickly, even with the skin on.
 Be advised, though, it is very difficult to skin a frozen animal.
 We got an elk home whole many years ago during sub-zero weather and hung it up in the garage with plans to work on it the next day.
-It was frozen solid on the outside and skinning frozen big game meat is horrible!
+It was frozen solid on the outside and skinning frozen big game meat ishorrible!
 We’ll never do that again!
 Incidentally, the only time I really “enjoy” handling warm guts and then working with fresh warm meat in the field is on a very cold day or night.

 Aging Big Game Meat